 Mortgages and charges must be registered in the Land Register in order to obtain protection against the opposing rights of third parties and other creditors, cf. section 8.3 below.
-Registration of a mortgage or charge in the Land Register is subject to a registration fee of DKK1,660 plus 1.5% of the mortgage amount.
+Registration of a mortgage or charge in the Land Register is subject to a registration fee of DKK1,825 plus 1.45% (2025) of the mortgage amount.
 However, the borrower may under certain circumstances be able to reuse registration fees paid on mortgages already registered on the property.
+Registering a pledge over an existing owner's mortgage deed in the Land Register is thus only subject to the flat registration fee of DKK 1,825.